How to become an expert of Riga’s Art Nouveau architecture in half an hour

 What is Art Nouveau by the way?

-As a movement, Art Nouveau embraced architecture, design, and visual arts.
-It was fashionable in Europe between 1890 and 1910, particularly in France, Belgium, Germany, and Austria.
-Today, travelers are likely to see its influence across Europe and in parts of the US.
-Art Nouveau architects attempted to find what was sometimes called a modern style, using natural, organic forms and decorative motifs rather than historically derived elements.
-Art Nouveau, especially the decorative type, is characterized by ornaments, plants and fantastic animals, geometrical and curved shapes, round windows.
-This style has different names in different countries: Jugendstil in Germany, art nouveau in France, modernismo in Spain, Sezessionsstil in Austria, Stile Liberty or Stile Floreale in Italy, Młoda Polska in Poland.
-The most famous Art Nouveau architects of Riga are Mikhail Eisenstein, Konstantin Peksen, Eizen Laube, and Reinhold Smeling.
+Art Nouveau was a movement that encompassed architecture, design, and visual arts and was popular in Europe between 1890 and 1910, particularly in countries like France, Belgium, Germany, and Austria.
+Its influence can still be seen across Europe and in parts of the US today.
+Art Nouveau architects aimed to create a modern style by using natural, organic forms and decorative motifs instead of traditional elements.
+This style, known for its ornamental features, plant and animal motifs, geometric and curved shapes, and round windows, goes by different names in various countries such as Jugendstil in Germany and modernismo in Spain.
+In Riga, notable Art Nouveau architects include Mikhail Eisenstein, Konstantin Peksen, Eizen Laube, and Reinhold Smeling.

 The most impressive Art Nouveau buildings in Riga